LearnersGuild/curriculum-app/assessments/phase-3-to-4.md

 # Phase 3 -> 4 Assessment

 This is the assessment for moving from phase 3 to phase 4.
+You'll work on one app, building it in three stages.

 To get started, create a new repository called `phase-3-assessment`.
 Do all of your work in this repo and submit it as your solution.